-This is a subset of textbooks in my library as well as various websites I find useful.
+This is a subset of textbooks in my library and various websites I find useful.
 In many cases, I refer to these references for the full derivations or explanations on a topic.
 Note that many textbooks are updated rather frequently and the newest edition is often incredibly expensive.
 I list the edition I use, which is often not the latest.
 Readers interested in buying these books will often be able to find considerable savings by picking up a used copy of an older edition.

 The texts are listed alphabetically by author.